 MWSC offers an interdisciplinary minor in Gerontology/Aging.
 Since increasing numbers of Americans are living longer, there is a growing need for people trained to deal with the elderly.
-A minor in Gerontology/Aging could be especially helpful for students majoring in biology, communication, leisure management, management, nursing, psychology, or social work.
+A minor in Gerontology/Aging could be especially helpful for students majoring in biology, communication, management, nursing, recreation administration, psychology, or social work.
 Students seeking this minor must complete at least 21 credits from the following list of classes:

-SWK 260 Introduction to Aging Studies (offered every spring semester) BIO 265 Biology of Aging (offered fall semesters of even-numbered years) LMA 370 Fitness and Recreational Aspects of Aging (offered fall semesters of

-LMA 370 Fitness and Recreational Aspects of Aging (offered fall semesters of evennumbered years)

-ALH 365 Special Needs of the Elderly (offered fall semesters of odd-numbered years) PSY 321 Adulthood and Aging (offered every spring)

-COM 350 Communication and Aging (offered fall semesters of odd-numbered years)

-SWK 265 Death and Dying (offered fall semesters of odd-numbered years)

-( indicates this course is required of all students)
+- is maler most complete at louse at oreans ment the renowing fist of classes SWK 260 Introduction to Aging Studies (offered every spring semester) BIO 265 Biology of Aging (offered fall semesters of even-numbered years) REC 370 Fitness and Recreational Aspects of Aging (offered fall semesters of even-numbered years) ALH 365 Special Needs of the Elderly (offered fall semesters of odd-numbered years) PSY 321 Adulthood and Aging (offered every spring) COM 350 Communication and Aging (offered fall semesters of odd-numbered years) SWK 265 Death and Dying (offered fall semesters of odd-numbered years) ( indi cates thi s course is required by all students)

-A 1-3 Credit field experience/practicum/internship arranged through one of the participating departments and approved by the MWSC Gerontology / Aging Advisory Board.
+A 1-3 Credit field experience/practicum/internship arranged through one of the participating departments and approved by the MWSC Gerontology/Aging Advisory Board.

 Since most of these courses are offered only periodically, it is important for a student to decide on this minor as early as possible to ensure the classes can be planned to fit his/her schedule.
-Contact the coordinator of the minor in the Department of Social Science or the Academic Affairs Office for more information.
+Contact the Coordinator of the minor in the Department of Social Sciences for more information.

-Minor In Social Work
+Social Work